ycao56/klusterlet-addon-operator/operator-sdk/doc/test-framework/writing-e2e-tests.md

 To run the operator itself locally during the tests instead of starting a deployment in the cluster, you can use the `--up-local` flag.
 This mode will still create global resources, but by default will not create any in-cluster namespaced resources unless the user specifies one through the `--namespaced-manifest` flag.

-(Note: the `--up-local` flag requires the `--namespace` flag):
+**NOTE**: The `--up-local` flag requires the `--namespace` flag and the command will NOT create the namespace.
+Then, be sure that you are specifying a valid namespace.

 ```shell
 $ kubectl create namespace operator-test